 Neither LOV nor any of our Staff or volunteers will be responsible for any damage or theft of personal items.
 Report any lost or stolen items to the Park Leader so we may try to locate them if possible.

 We cannot store or administer medications at Camp.
 If your child has any allergies such as nuts, bees, etc., or that require your child to keep an epi-pen, please inform us and make sure your child knows what to eat and what to avoid.
-We’ll use gloves and rinse off minor wounds and have band-aids on hand for small scrapes and paper cuts.
+We’ll use gloves and rinse off minor wounds and have band-aids on hand for small scrapes and cuts.
 We’ll call you if your child is in any serious discomfort or distress.
 Please respond promptly if we call you!
 Report to the entrance area where you dropped off your child.
 Should your child require emergency attention beyond that we will call 911 first, you second, and keep your child safe and comfortable until you arrive.

 Shirley Sisk, Executive Director at the League of Volunteers. shirley@LOV.org, 510-793-5683